liferay/lexicon-site/src/pages/docs/patterns/Toolbars/management_bar.md

 #### Search results

-After tapping on intro int he search field the management bar return to state 1 with a summary line of the results found.
+After tapping on intro in the search field the management bar return to state 1 with a summary line of the results found.

 ![state two of the management bar mobile](../../../images/ManagementBarMobileResults.png)